mrocklin/blog/_posts/work/2018-01-31-credit-models-with-dask.md

     return hist**2 + income
 ```

-Note, how I wrapped the functions with `delayed`.
+Note how I wrapped the functions with `delayed`.
 Now instead of returning a number these functions will return a `Delayed` object.
 Even better is that these functions can also take `Delayed` objects as inputs.
-It is this passing of `Delayed` objects as inputs to other `delayed` functions that allows dask to construct the task graph.
+It is this passing of `Delayed` objects as inputs to other `delayed` functions that allows Dask to construct the task graph.
 I can now call these functions on my data in the style of normal Python code:

 ```python
 inc_hist = [increment(n) for n in hist_yrs]